-Successful teams are constantly looking for ways to improve what they do and how they do it.
+Successful teams constantly look for ways to improve what they do and how they do it.

-Team members see procedures and processes as moving targets that are constantly being changed and improved upon.
+Team members see procedures and processes as moving targets constantly being changed and improved upon.

 They use problem-solving tools to identify and solve internal problems.